 1912 - Church leaders in northern Mexico order the Saints to evacuate to El Paso, Texas, as a result of the civil war within Mexico.
 Some forty-eight hundred Latter-day Saints move from the Mexican colonies to safety in the United States.

-1934 - A monument to pioneer heritage was unveiled on Ensign Peak just north to downtown Salt Lake City, Utah.
+1934 - A monument to pioneer heritage was unveiled on Ensign Peak just north of downtown Salt Lake City, Utah.

 1954 - Life magazine highlights the Mormon Tabernacle Choir’s twenty-five years of broadcasting.